GeneralReznov/Airena/README.md

  ## 📎 Resources / Credits

- - Groq API: Utilized for conversational AI, text-to-speech, speech-to-text, and multimodal (text, image, audio) processing.
+ - Groq API: Utilized for conversational AI, text-to-speech, speech-to-text, and multimodal (text, image, audio) processing.Uses combination of LLaMA 3.7 and LLaMA 4 models for conversation and image processing,DeepSeek 2.3 model for agentic tool usage and Whisper V3 for advanced speech-to-text and audio processing.
  - Fluvio Generator: Used to dynamically generate quizzes based on user-selected genres.
  - ScreenPipe: Integrated for secure, local screen recording and sharing features.